wlchin/pycdr/docs/example_analysis.rst

     ! tar -xzvf gene2go.gz

 We run the ontology analysis with the code block below.
-We examine only enriched terms from the GO-Biological Processes subset of the ontology in humans.
+We examine only enriched GO-terms from the biological processes subset of the ontology terms in humans.

 .. code-block:: python